chandachewe10/loan-management-system/README.md

 ```bash
 php artisan shield:install
 ```
+Finally start the application as usual.
+Add `/admin` to your localhost url to access the login page e.g if your localhost is `http://127.0.0.1` then the login will be `http://127.0.0.1/admin`

 ```bash
 Set up email notifications using [Mailtrap](https://mailtrap.io).
 Copy the mail credentials for your Laravel app from Mailtrap and update the corresponding settings in your `.env` file.